hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)

-2. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc).

-    **Update:** Samsung laptops not supported by NBFC.
-Requires [manual config](https://github.com/hirschmann/nbfc/wiki).
-Looks like quite a schlep.

-3. Look into WAN access via openvpn.
+2. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)

-4. Problems in Organizr: Jellyfin Homepage item not working.
-Calendar not showing any info from radarr/sonarr.
+3. Problems in Organizr: Jellyfin Homepage item not working.